-Opening its 41st season, the Shakespeare Theater of New Jersey will run its expansive seven-play slate through December.
-Bonnie Monte, artistic director for 13 years, presents an attractive production of Shakespeare’s “Much Ado About Nothing" with both comic vigor and enveloping romanticism.
+Opening its 41st season, the Shakespeare Theater of New Jersey has dropped its former “Festival” tag.
+Bonnie Monte, artistic director for 13 years, thought the term misrepresented the company as a short-term seasonal event, when the expansive seven-play slate runs through December.
+Monte’s attractive production of Shakespeare’s “Much Ado About Nothing” boasts both comic vigor and enveloping romanticism.

 Real-life spouses Donna Bullock and Sherman Howard engage in a vigorous love-hate relationship as reluctant lovers Beatrice and Benedick, who are duped into a wary but ultimately fervent union.
 Howard, while lacking the requisite dash and swagger, is a headstrong and virile Benedick; he’s especially amusing when hiding in the garden as his devious chums reveal their plot to engage him into a dubious courtship.
 Bullock is coyly assiduous as Beatrice, without being overly shrewish, and she is a sweetly feminine sparring partner, staunch and vibrantly warm.
 Their cautious, feisty spats boast a spirited edge, and when true romance blooms, the first flush is ardently conveyed.

 Popular on Variety

 Eric Hoffman is a blustery Dogberry, the local constable who manages to fracture the English language with droll malapropisms that are so casually dispensed they very nearly make sense.
 Hoffman is genuinely funny, skirting the easy temptation to ham it up.
 Director Monte has wisely avoided the accustomed taste of slapstick here, letting the structural delight of the Bard’s comic lines tickle the viewer’s fancy.